nivas111/codtech-weatherapp/README.md

-A weather app built with recatjs and api for codtech internship
+A weather app built with reactjs and api for codtech internship